Person-to-person interactions are longer and more frequent, especially when less than 2 metres apart.

 Workers may be exposed to a combination of these risks.
 Consider all possible COVID-19 exposure scenarios in your setting before installing barriers.
 Each workplace is unique.
-It is important for employers to assess the risks of COVID-19 spread in their specific workplace and implement appropriate public health measures (e.g. stay home when sick, wearing masks, practicing physical distancing) and hazard controls using the hierarchy of controls (i.e., elimination, substitution, engineering controls, administrative policies, and the use of personal protective equipment (PPE)).
+It is important for employers to assess the risks of COVID-19 spread in their specific workplace and implement appropriate control measures.

 To provide the highest level of protection to workers, use multiple public health measures and workplace controls in a layered approach.
 No single measure is completely effective alone.
-Be careful not to create new workplace hazards or negatively impact existing safety controls.
+Be careful not to create new workplace hazards or negatively impact existing control measures.
 Review and adjust measures as necessary in consultation with the workplace health and safety committee or representative.

 Meet your legal occupational health and safety obligations by doing everything reasonably possible in the circumstances to protect the health and safety of your workers.

-Make sure workers follow the workplace policies on control measures that have been implemented.
+Make sure workers follow the workplace policies and control measures that have been implemented.

 Regularly review the effectiveness of the physical barriers and make improvements as necessary.

-Physical barriers may be used as a hazard control when it is not possible to maintain physical distancing or when there is frequent contact with others (e.g., customers).
+May be used as a hazard control when it is not possible to maintain physical distancing or when there is frequent interaction or communication with others (e.g., customers).

 Barriers are often made from clear impermeable materials such as: